 Every project needs a plan, especially if it’s a very large one.
 Before triggering your saws, think through your plan of action.
 If we are working with trees, cut off the branches first and work from bottom to top.
 While we can’t 100% avoid accidents, planning out your process and surveying the area can help.

 Clear the places of any clutter and debris and do your best to map out the fall route of each branch.
-As a general rule of thumb, our team says to work from the ground up, and cut from left to right as chainsaws such as the Echo and Stihl chainsaws are optimized to work that way.
+As a general rule of thumb, I recommend working from the ground up, and cut from left to right as chainsaws such as the Echo and Stihl chainsaws are optimized to work that way.

 Preparing Other Materials

 While a step ladder can be useful for reaching higher branches, a pole saw is a superior option.
 To ensure safety and reduce the risk of accidents, it is recommended to cut tree branches at the waist or shoulder height at the highest.
-Our team strongly advises against going beyond this height as it increases the likelihood of wood pieces falling on your head, the collapse of wood pieces around you, and the potential loss of balance or grip on the chainsaw.
+I strongly advise against going beyond this height as it increases the likelihood of wood pieces falling on your head, the collapse of wood pieces around you, and the potential loss of balance or grip on the chainsaw.

 Another way to prepare your chainsaw is by sharpening it with a chainsaw sharpener.
 You can check the ideal file for your blade in this chainsaw file size chart guide here.